shetharp/shetharp/README.md

 ### 🎈 I am a startup-savvy engineer building technology for a more creative future.

-I currently develop software at WeWork that brings our company's secret sauce—beautiful spaces with a global community—to life.
+I currently build products to help WeWork design and sell beautiful spaces around the world.
 I'm a battle-tested starter, having co-founded Crater, a synthetic media startup, and hustled at Matter, a manufacturing startup backed by Techstars.
 I hold an M.Eng in CS from Cornell Tech and did my undergrad at Cornell University.